Casa's Residential Treatment Program

 Treatment plans concurrently address both substance use disorder and a co-occurring psychiatric illness when necessary.
 Failure to address co-occurring disorders during treatment often results in clients continuing to struggle with problems associated with their psychiatric condition, which may lead to future relapse.
 Co-occurring disorder include depression, anxiety, social phobia, borderline personality disorder, bipolar disorder, schizophrenia and other illnesses.

 Families plays a critical role in addiction recovery.
-The Family Program addresses significant issues that clients and their families face during treatment and equips them with the tools to help them during a life-time of recovery.
+The Family Program addresses significant issues that clients and their families face during treatment and equips them with the tools to help during a life-time of recovery.
 The program includes group and individual sessions that address: Alcoholism and Addiction Education, Family Dynamics and Addiction, Boundaries and Codependency, Relapse Prevention and the Family Role, and Private Therapy.